mehulmehul1/post-scheduler-dev/PRPs/kamo-prp-full.md

 GitHub
 .
 The app should request permissions for camera and media library, handle errors gracefully, and feel responsive on both iOS and Android.

-Image editing: Present a full‑fledged editor screen using expo-image-picker and expo-image-manipulator.
-Users can select or capture a photo, crop and rotate it, adjust brightness/contrast/saturation, apply artistic filters, and add stickers/overlays.
-Editing tools should be organised in modals or toolbars reminiscent of Instagram’s editing flow, enabling intuitive navigation.
+Image editing: Present a full‑fledged editor using expo‑image‑picker for acquisition, CESDK (@imgly/editor-react-native) for advanced tools (filters, overlays, text, shapes, undo/redo, history, templates; photo and video), and expo‑image‑manipulator as a native fallback for core ops (crop/rotate/flip/resize).
+Users can crop/rotate, adjust brightness/contrast/saturation, apply filters/effects, add stickers/overlays, and for video perform basic timeline edits (trim/split, speed) and select a cover.
+Tools are organized in Instagram‑like bottom toolbars and modals with gesture support.

 Post composition: Provide a compose screen that integrates the edited image, allows the user to input text (respecting Farcaster’s character limit), and choose a date/time for scheduling via a native date/time picker.
 Include toggles to choose off‑chain vs on‑chain scheduling and modals to adjust filters or stickers.
 Validate inputs and display helpful error messages.